 To improve time and process efficiency with the Section 5310 payment and billing system, all requests for expense reimbursements will be processed in E-Grants.
-Sub-recipients are required to submit monthly or quarterly for categorized reimbursable project costs/ expenses awarded as detailed in Exhibit A. ADOT encourages the submission of invoices on a monthly basis to facilitate timely reimbursement of costs.
+Sub-recipients are required to submit monthly or quarterly for categorized reimbursable project costs/ expenses awarded as detailed in Exhibit A within 45 days of the end of the billing period.
+ADOT encourages the submission of invoices on a monthly basis to facilitate timely reimbursement of costs.
 At minimum, detailed back-up documentation in the form of a draw-down of expenses/ system-generated ledger report must be included for each reimbursement request submitted.
 In the event a system-generated ledger cannot be provided, it is acceptable to use a manually created spreadsheet ledger.
 However, in this case, all support documentation must be submitted as well.
-Please note: RTAP reimbursements will continue to use the BSR form until an Egrants reimbursement form is provided.